mchmarny/preprocessd/README.md

 # preprocessd

-Simple example showing how to use Cloud Run to pre-process raw evens from PubSub and publish them to new topic.
-Why pre-process your events in Cloud Run:
+Simple example showing how to use Cloud Run to pre-process raw events from PubSub and publish them to new topic.

+In many cases the raw data from the ingestion point (e.g. IoT event stream) needs to be pre-procesed before it can be used (e.g. to build ML model for prediction service).
+Cloud Run is a great platform to build these pre-processing services:

 * Write each one of the pre-processing steps in the most appropriate (or favorite) development language
 * Bring your own runtime (or even specific version of that runtime) along with custom libraries